-- Using, possessing, distributing, purchasing, or selling tobacco or vapor products (tobacco includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, alternative nicotine product, or any other tobacco or nicotine innovation); - Using, possessing, distributing, purchasing, or selling alcoholic beverages. - Using, possessing, distributing, purchasing, or selling illegal drugs or controlled substances, including marijuana, look-alike drugs, and drug paraphernalia. - Using, possessing, controlling, or transferring a weapon in violation of the "Possession of a Weapon in a School Building" section of this policy. - Using, possessing, controlling, or transferring any object that reasonably could be considered or used as a weapon. - Disobeying directives from staff or disobeying rules governing student conduct. - Using violence, force, coercion, intimidation or other comparable conduct toward anyone or urging other students to engage in such conduct. - Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's property. - Engaging in any activity that constitutes an interference with school purposes or an educational function or any other disruptive activity. - Unexcused absenteeism. - Misconduct of any sort on any means of District transportation. - Bullying, hazing, harassment (including sexual harassment), or intimidation, including cyberbullying. - Forging any signature or making any false entry or attempting to authorize any document used or intended to be used in connection with the operation of a school.
+- Using, possessing, distributing, purchasing, or selling tobacco, vapor products, or marijuana products (tobacco includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, alternative nicotine product, or any other tobacco or nicotine innovation; marijuana products include but are not limited to edible products, ointments, tinctures, marijuana derivatives, marijuana concentrates, and marijuana intended for use by smoking or vaping); - Using, possessing, distributing, purchasing, or selling alcoholic beverages. - Using, possessing, distributing, purchasing, or selling illegal drugs or controlled substances, including marijuana, look-alike drugs, and drug paraphernalia. - Using, possessing, controlling, or transferring a weapon in violation of the "Possession of a Weapon in a School Building" section of this policy. - Using, possessing, controlling, or transferring any object that reasonably could be considered or used as a weapon. - Disobeying directives from staff or disobeying rules governing student conduct. - Using violence, force, coercion, intimidation or other comparable conduct toward anyone or urging other students to engage in such conduct except when physical force is determined to be reasonable and necessary and used as self-defense of another person after an investigation into such conduct.. - Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's property. - Engaging in any activity that constitutes an interference with school purposes or an educational function or any other disruptive activity. - Unexcused absenteeism. - Misconduct of any sort on any means of District transportation. - Bullying, hazing, harassment (including sexual harassment), or intimidation, including cyberbullying. - Forging any signature or making any false entry or attempting to authorize any document used or intended to be used in connection with the operation of a school.